-The Lingusistics Option
+The Linguistics Option

 for the Master of Arts Degree in Anthropology

-The general option is designed for students who wish to pursue studies of linguistics, languages, or linguistic analysis.
+The option is designed for students who wish to pursue studies of linguistics, languages, or linguistic analysis.
 The program’s focus is on regional Native American languages, native language revitalization and maintenance, and English as a second language.

 The Linguistics Option is primarily oriented toward academic research and most students conduct original research that results in a thesis that is used to satisfy the MA degree requirements.
 Classes are chosen with advice from a faculty advisor to fulfill the student's goals.

 Students who satisfactorily complete the following core requirements will earn the Master of Arts degree in Anthropology with the Linguistics option.

 - Anthropology 500, LING 570, and 6 credits in additional Anthropology or Linguistics graduate seminars; this total may include 3 credits in an appropriate cooperative education experience (internship).

 - A total 1 to 10 credits in ANTH 599, consistent with graduate school requirements (6 credits recommended).